cyberchan05/MachineLearning/README.md

 # MachineLearning
-This directory is datascience and machine learning enthusiasts.
+This directory is for datascience and machine learning enthusiasts.